medic/cht-docs/content/en/apps/tutorials/contact-and-users-2.md

   apps/concepts/users
 ---

-## Purpose of the tutorial
+## Purpose of the Tutorial

 In this tutorial you will learn how to create and edit contacts and their associated users in the CHT application using medic-conf.
 If you haven't already, have a look at [part 1](creating-and-managing-users-and-contacts.md) of this tutorial for a useful overview of key concepts.

-## Brief overview of key concepts
+## Brief Overview of Key Concepts

-[**medic-conf**](https://github.com/medic/medic-conf) is a command-line interface tool to manage and configure your apps built using the Core Framework of the Community Health Toolkit.
+[*medic-conf*](https://github.com/medic/medic-conf) is a command-line interface tool to manage and configure your apps built using the Core Framework of the Community Health Toolkit.

 See more [key concepts](creating-and-managing-users-and-contacts.md#brief-overview-of-key-concepts) in part 1 of this tutorial.

-## Required resources
+## Required Resources

 You should have a functioning CHT instance and have medic-conf installed locally.
 Read [How to set up a CHT local configuration environment](setting_up_local_configuration_environment.md)

-## Implementation steps
+## Implementation Steps

-In these steps you are going to create a Health Facility, CHW areas, primary contacts for the CHW areas, and their associated users.
+In these steps you are going to create a Health Facility, CHW Areas, primary contacts for the CHW Areas, and their associated users.

 ### 1. Create Health Facilities (using medic-conf's csv-to-docs and upload-docs features)